WazedKhan/10-Days-of-Statistics/README.md

 # 10-Days-of-Statistics
-These are the solution of HackerRank 10 day of statistics
+These are the solutions of HackerRank's 10 Days Of Statistics